-In this guide though, we have listed and 22 options for you to heat, warm or insulate a dog house during cold weather and winter.
+In the guide below though, we have listed ways to potentially heat, warm or insulate a dog house during cold weather and winter.

-You’ll likely find at least one option that could be useful for you.
+You may find one option that is useful to you.

 22 Ways To Heat, Warm or Insulate A Dog House For Cold Weather & Winter